Skip to main content

 Sweet Potato Pudding

-Baked pudding made with grated sweet potato, coconut milk, spices, raisins.
-Dense, moist texture.
-Traditional home-style dessert.
+A baked pudding of grated sweet potato, coconut milk, spices, and raisins, dense and moist.
+A home-style dessert.

 vegetarianContains: CoconutContains: Gluten